Zequez/logseq-vault/pages/Stuff.md

 - Build sound-insulated room for emotional healing processes
 - Do a 1-week of emotional healing process
-- Create a leads database with business/personal/professional cards I receive -
+- Create a leads database with business/personal/professional cards I receive
+- Set up a cards inbox for the
+-
 -